 TD Simple Savings: A good starter option for first-time savings account holders.
 No monthly maintenance fee for the first year if you link to your TD checking account.
 Another way to avoid the fee?
 Set up a recurring transfer of at least $25 from an eligible TD Bank account.

 TD Growth Money Market: Get free bill pay when you write up to six checks a month and tiered interest rates (APY) based on your account activity.
 Increase your savings by $50 each month or set up a recurring transfer and get an interest rate bump.
-Maintain a minimum $2,000 daily balance and TD waives the $11 monthly fee.
+Maintain a minimum $2,000 daily balance and TD Bank waives the regular $12 monthly fee ($11 monthly with online statements).
 Bonus: If you’re 62 or older, you don’t have to pay the fee either.

 TD Select Savings: You get many of the same perks with TD Select Savings as you do with TD Growth Money Market, with a few extras: No fees when you use a non-TD ATM, free checks, money orders and no stop payment fee.
 You also get overdraft protection when you link to your checking account.
-TD Select Savings is best for consumers who can maintain a high daily balance, at least $15,000 to avoid the $15 monthly fee.
+TD Select Savings is best for consumers who can maintain a high daily balance, at least $15,000 to avoid the $15 monthly fee (or $14 with online statements).
+Another way to waive this fee is to open the account as an individual retirement account (IRA).

 All these accounts come with access to TD Bank’s online and mobile banking tools.
 Log into your account online to view your statements, schedule and pay monthly bills, transfer money between accounts and send money to a friend or family member.
 Access all these features — and deposit checks — on TD Bank’s mobile app.

 For a company whose slogan is “America’s Most Convenient Bank,” TD Bank has some work to do with its brick-and-mortar presence.
 The bank has a huge footprint in Canada, but a smaller one in the U.S. with only 1,300 locations in 15 states from New England to Florida (plus Washington, D.C.).
-Compare that to Bank of America’s 4,000+ locations or Wells Fargo’s estimated 6,200 branches, and TD customers are probably better off banking online.
+Compare that to Bank of America’s 4,000+ locations or Wells Fargo’s estimated 6,000+ branches, and TD customers are probably better off with online banking.

 Like any bank, TD isn’t shy about fees.
 It’s also a hassle for customers to avoid monthly maintenance fees because minimum balance requirements are daily – not monthly (which is the industry standard).